yemifatodu/ADIDAS-PRODUCT-SALES-ANALYSIS-FOR-THE-YEAR-2020-AND-2021/README.md

 2. **2021 Insights:** The increased correlation suggests a slow return to price sensitivity, indicating that while price is becoming more relevant, other factors like product features and customer experience should also be considered.
 3. **Strategic Focus:** For future marketing efforts, consider integrating value propositions and promotional strategies to address varying levels of price sensitivity.
 The focus should be on a balanced approach that includes price, product quality, and customer experience.

-This analysis provides a clear view of how regional sales, quarterly trends, and price sensitivity have evolved over the two years, helping in strategic planning and decision-making for future sales and marketing efforts.

 ### **Top Product Categories by Sales**